swisscom/haproxy-exporter/README.md

 Config is composed of three main parts and some config fields:

 #### Sources
 HAProxy-Exporter can have one to many HAProxy stats sources.
-A *source* is defined as follow:
+A *source* is defined as follows:
 ``` yaml
 sources: # Sources definitions
   - uri: http://localhost/haproxy?stats;csv # HTTP stats uri